 Impermanent loss is better defined as an opportunity cost.
 Put simply, impermanent loss occurs when you provide liquidity to a given pool and the price of your assets in the pool changes.
 This is much easier to understand with an example.

 You want to add liquidity to an ETH/USDT pool.
 You need to add ETH and USDT at a 1:1 ratio.
 To keep things simple we’ll say you deposit 1 ETH and 100 USDT.
-In this instance - we'll say 1 ETH is worth $100 to keep the maths simple.
+In this instance - we'll say the price of ETH is $100 to keep the maths simple.
 So between your 1 ETH and 100 USDT - you've got a $200 total value.

 In the pool overall, there’s 10 ETH and 1000 USDT.
 So you have a 10% share and you’ll earn 10% of the trading fees from the pool.